Richard-Hutcheson/Baseball-Web-App/README.md

 TIP:

-you can export your Anaconda environment using:
+you can export your Anaconda environment using:\
 "conda <env_name> export > <environment_file>.yml"

-And recreate it using:
+and recreate it using:\
 conda <env_name> create -f <environment_file>.yml